Samsar4/Ethical-Hacking-Labs/0-Core-Knowledge/0-Networking-101.md

 ### **This module have a little bit more theory than practice.
 The content follows the order:**

 1. Introduction
-2. IP Addresses
+2. IP and MAC Addresses
-3. MAC Addresses
-4. TCP, UDP and 3-Way-Handshake
+3. TCP, UDP and 3-Way-Handshake
-5. Protocols, Services and Ports
+4. Ports & Protocols
-6. OSI Model
+5. OSI Model
-7. Subnetting
+6. Subnetting

 # 1. Introduction